openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public class UnorderedVerifier{}
 ```

-Function: This type is used to collect "verification statements" and can dynamically pass verification behaviors in the `unordered` function.
+Purpose: This type is used to collect "verification statements" that can be dynamically passed into verification behaviors within the `unordered` function.

 ### func checkThat(VerifyStatement)